corey-richardson/certificate-generator/README.md

 - For each name in the dataframe, call the function `make_cert()` passing the name in as a parameter.
 - Update the information / input CSV file with the file path of the created certificate.
 - Show a message box letting the user know the process is completed.
+- Opens a file explorer instance of the output directory.

 ---